CongducPham/LowCostLoRaGw/gw_full_latest/README-SX12XX.md

 <img src="https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/SX1262-earlydevice.jpg" width="400">

-Two days after the Ebyte SX1262 test, I finally received the NiceRF SX1262!
-Since I have some old RFM95W breakout left, I just solder the NiceRF SX1262 on the RFM95W.
-As stated previously, both have almost same pinout.
+Two days after the Ebyte SX1262 test, I finally received the 2 NiceRF SX1262 I've ordered from AliExpress!
+Since I have some old RFM95W breakout left, I just solder the NiceRF SX1262 on the old RFM95W breakout.
+As stated previously, both RFM95W and NiceRF SX1262 have almost same pinout.
 See how the BUSY pin of the SX1262 is connected with a wire to the Raspberry's GPIO25 pin.
-The ProMini LoRa
+The old ProMini LoRa RFM95W was also used to host the second NiceRF SX1262 to serve as a device since I didn't receive the new ProMini PCBs yet.

 <img src="https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/SX1262-fullgw.jpg" width="400">